Benjamin-Lee/deep-rules/manuscript.md

 For a large dataset, overfitting may not be a concern, but the modeling power of deep learning may lead to more spurious correlations and thus incorrect interpretation of results (see [Tip 9](#interpretation)).
 It is important to note that molecular or imaging datasets often require appropriate clinical or demographic data to support robust analyses; this must always be balanced with the need to protect patient privacy (see [Tip 10](#privacy)).
 Looking at these annotations can also clarify the study design (for example, by seeing if all the individuals are adolescents or women) or at least help the analyst employing deep learning to know what questions to ask.

-One tool in the practitioner's toolkit for dealing with datasets that are not thoroughly understood is data simulation.
-Simulating data under reasonable assumptions and assessing the extent to which the model can capture or mitigate issues with certain features of the data is a valuable technique for identifying model architectures and hyperparameters that are reasonable under those assumptions.
+Data simulation is a powerful approach to creating additional data for model testing.
+In data simulation, a model is used to learn the true distribution of a training set for the purpose of creating new data points.
+Simulations should be performed under reasonable assumptions since the goal would be to identify useful model architectures and hyperparameters, and simulated datasets can be used to verify the correctness of a model’s implementation.
+To accurately test the performance of the model, it is important that simulated datasets be generated for a range of parameters.
+For example, varying the parameters to violate the model's assumptions can test the sensitivity of the model's performance.

-Basically, thoroughly study your data and ensure that you understand its context and peculiarities *before* jumping into deep learning.
+Basically, thoroughly study your data and ensure that you understand its context and peculiarities _before_ jumping into deep learning.

 ## Tip 5: Choose an appropriate data representation and neural network architecture {#architecture}